mholling/nswtopo/README.markdown

         name: rogaine
         bounds: controls.kml       # size the map to contain all the controls ...
         margin: 15                 # ... with a 15mm margin around the outer-most controls
-        rotation: magnetic         # align the map to magnetic north
+        rotation: magnetic         # align the map to magnetic north (optional)
         include:
         - nsw/vegetation-2008-v2   # show vegetation layer (or use a canvas)
         - nsw/topographic          # show topographic layers